apranger/degenerates/README.md

 ### Free Agent Draft - RFA
   - First two rounds of Free Agent Draft will be scripted to disposition RFAs
-    - Player's owner will nominate an RFA (or pass) for $1
+    - Owners may nominate one of their RFA designated players for $1
+    - Other owners bid on the player, until a winning bid is reached
+    - Winning bidder has the option to increase their winning bid to any higher amount
     - Player's owner may not participate in the bidding process
-    - Other owners bid on the player, until a winning bid is reached
-    - Winning owner has the option to increase their winning bid
     - Player's owner has the option to retain the player at winning bid price + $1, or pass
+    - Owners may opt to pass during nomination even if they have players designated for RFA
+    - Designated RFAs that were not nominated are placed in the FA draft pool

 ### Logistics
   - Rookie draft will be completed offline, e.g. via email / group chat